CVE-2023-23397 Addresses NTLM Vulnerability

-Because it doesn’t support NTLM, the OWA and Monarch clients don’t have the vulnerability.
-However, there are many Outlook for Windows clients in use that attackers might be tempted to target by sending a message in an attempt to capture log-in credentials.
+Because the browser clients don’t support NTLM, OWA and Monarch don’t have the vulnerability.
+However, there are many Outlook for Windows clients in use in on-premises and cloud environments that attackers might be tempted to target by sending a message in an attempt to capture log-in credentials.

 The following mitigations exist (in order of priority):

 - Blocking TCP 445/SMB outbound from your network to stop the NTLM traffic.

 - Patch Outlook with the security updates available from Microsoft.
 If a security update isn’t available for a version of Outlook running in your organization, update Outlook to a supported version.
 This action is your number 1 priority.
 If vulnerable Outlook clients remain active, your organization is open to exploitation.